4d/4d-for-ios/docs/RestrictedQueries-introduction.md

 </div>

-In this tutorial, we'll cover **restricted queries** with a simple use case: imagine you have account managers and you want them to be able to consult their in progress contracts by connecting with their email address.
+In this tutorial, we'll cover **restricted queries** with a simple use case: imagine you are an account managers and you want to consult your in progress contracts simply by connecting with your email address.

-First, from the Data section we are going to filter the app content to display only contracts in progress.
-The we are going to apply a **user's information based filter** depending on the Account manager email.
+First, from the Data section we are going define a **basic filter query** to only display contracts in progress.
+Then we are going to apply a **user's information based filter** depending on the Account manager email.

 ## Download the Starter Project